awslabs/ml-io/README.md

 [![Download](https://img.shields.io/conda/pn/mlio/mlio-py)](https://anaconda.org/mlio/mlio-py)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue)](LICENSE)

-# ML-IO
+# MLIO
-ML-IO is a high performance data access library for machine learning tasks with support for multiple data formats.
+MLIO is a high performance data access library for machine learning tasks with support for multiple data formats.
 It makes it easy for scientists to train models on their data without worrying about the format or where it's stored.
-Algorithm developers can also use ML-IO to build production-quality algorithms that support a rich variety of data formats and provide helpful parsing and validation messages to their customers without compromising on performance.
+Algorithm developers can also use MLIO to build production-quality algorithms that support a rich variety of data formats and provide helpful parsing and validation messages to their customers without compromising on performance.

-ML-IO is already being leveraged by various components of the [Amazon SageMaker](https://aws.amazon.com/sagemaker/) platform such as its first-party algorithms and the [Autopilot](https://aws.amazon.com/sagemaker/autopilot/) feature.
-The open-source Amazon SageMaker [XGBoost](https://github.com/aws/sagemaker-xgboost-container) and [Scikit-learn](https://github.com/aws/sagemaker-scikit-learn-container) container images also use ML-IO for consuming datasets.
+MLIO is already being leveraged by various components of the [Amazon SageMaker](https://aws.amazon.com/sagemaker/) platform such as its first-party algorithms and the [Autopilot](https://aws.amazon.com/sagemaker/autopilot/) feature.
+The open-source Amazon SageMaker [XGBoost](https://github.com/aws/sagemaker-xgboost-container) and [Scikit-learn](https://github.com/aws/sagemaker-scikit-learn-container) container images also use MLIO for consuming datasets.

 * [Installation](#Installation)
     * [Binaries](#Binaries)